ekr/tls13-spec/draft-ietf-tls-tls13.md

 allow each session ticket once.
 In order to implement this, the server maintains a database of all outstanding valid tickets; deleting each ticket from the database as it is used.
-If an unknown ticket is provided, the server falls back to a full handshake as normal.
+If an unknown ticket is provided, the server falls back to a full handshake.

-If the tickets are not self-contained but rather are database keys, and these PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
-This is a security advantage for all 0-RTT data and for PSK usage when PSK is used without DH.
+If the tickets are not self-contained but rather are database keys and if these PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
+This benefits security for all 0-RTT data and PSK usage when PSK is used without DH.

-Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers, in such cases it may be hard to achieve high rates of PSK 0-RTT success when compared with self-encrypted tickets which do not require consistent server-side storage for PSK-based session establishment but do require it for anti-replay if 0-RTT is allowed, as described below.
+Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers, it may be hard to achieve high rates of successful PSK 0-RTT connections when compared to self-encrypted tickets which do not require consistent server-side storage for PSK-based session establishment but do require it for anti-replay if 0-RTT is allowed, as described below.